 Money is a precious commodity, and it appears that the more we seem to earn, the more we seem to spend.
-At some point or another, we notice ourselves beginning to waste money without even meaning to, and it’s not until that moment is realised that you truly begin to calculate how much money you have wasted over the years.
+At some point or another, we notice ourselves wasting money without even meaning to, and it’s not until that moment is realised that you truly begin to calculate how much money you have wasted over the years.

-Not Taking Advantage Of Deals
+1. Not Taking Advantage Of Deals

 Taking advantage of all of the possible ways to save money is important, and if you’re not taking advantage of deals and rewards, then you really are wasting your money.
 Using things like vouchers, and taking advantage of the sales when you actually need to buy something really can help you to save money.
 However, you should only take advantage of these deals when they are on something that you actually need – not what you actually want.

-Paying The Minimum On Your Credit Card
+2. Paying The Minimum On Your Credit Card

 If you have a credit card and you’re only making the effort to pay the minimum amount each month, then you may find that you’re actually wasting a lot of money as the interest can quickly begin to build up.
 It is important that you pay off more than the minimum on your credit card to clear your debts quicker, and to help build up your credit rating.
 Your credit card can sometimes be something to fall back on, but it should never be relied on.
 If you can pay more, then do so.

-Buying Too Much In Bulk
+3. Buying Too Much In Bulk

-Buying Lunches Instead Of Making Them
+4. Buying Lunches Instead Of Making Them

-It’s so easy to fall into the habit of buying lunches, or eating takeaways all too often, but when you make your own, not only are you more likely to enjoy them, you are also able to save a lot of money.
+It’s so easy to fall into the habit of buying lunches or eating takeaways all too often, but when you make your own, not only are you more likely to enjoy them, you are also able to save a lot of money.

-Not Recording Your Expenses
+5. Not Recording Your Expenses

-One of the biggest ways you are wasting money, is because you don’t actually know where it is going each month.
+One of the biggest ways you are wasting money is because you don’t actually know where it is going each month.
 Tracking and budgeting is the easiest way to spend your money, but if you don’t know where it is going because you’re not recording it, how are you ever going to create a budget?
 Start fresh next payday and see if you can find a way to save yourself from wasting your money.